 Performance evaluations are held annually for each employee to analyse their work for appraisals and promotions.
 Those who have outperformed their responsibilities and expectations will be considered for a promotion or appraisal, and those who fail to reach their goals will be reached out to by managerial and directorial level staff.
 Together, the Group will attempt to resolve any issues and be understanding and supportive of any issues that the employee may be having, so that appropriate solutions can be figured out together.
 When an appraisal is completed, the Group shares its comments with its employees and welcomes feedback from everyone looking for a change.
 To provide more opportunities for employees to reflect their views, there is also a suggestion box which employees are encouraged to make use of.
 Guidance and additional training are offered to employees if necessary.
-Finally, a fully functional remuneration committee that was formed at the end of 2017 also reviews and recommends remuneration-related matters and reports to the directors and senior management.
+Finally, a fully functional remuneration committee that was formed since 2017 also reviews and recommends remuneration-related matters and reports to the directors and senior management.

 The Group embraces effective communication with employees as it believes that this is essential in strengthening an employee's sense of belonging within the company, thereby increasing the satisfaction that employees feel as they continue to work with the Group.
-Additionally, the Group holds a strong belief that the correct positive environment plays an important role in assisting employees achieve their full potential.
+Therefore, all employees are welcomed to communicate with their corresponding senior management and department heads if they are facing any work-related or personal issues.
+Besides, some activities were held during the Reporting Period to strengthen the connection among employees, such as lunch gatherings, Christmas parties, annual reunion dinners, team-building activities and gift giving to all staff during festivals.
+Additionally, the Group holds a strong belief that the positive environment plays an important role in assisting employees to achieve their full potential.
 The Group promotes equality and respect, and strongly discourages any forms of discrimination, which is not evident within the working community.
 The Group also ensures that a welcoming atmosphere is evident for feedback to be given by employees.
-All employees are entitled to the same opportunities and benefits, and treatment of employees remains equal regardless of gender, nationality, marital status, disability, religious beliefs, etc.
+All employees are entitled to the same opportunities and benefits, and the treatment of employees remains equal regardless of gender, nationality, marital status, disability, religious beliefs, etc.